 Double Lugging, A Common Mistake

-In the case of a conductor splice like a wire nut or a split bolt, they are only designed for 2 wires unless they specifically state otherwise on the box on the connector itself or in the instructions/product data.
+In the case of a conductor splice, like a wire nut or a split bolt, they are only designed for two wires unless they specifically state otherwise on the box, on the connector itself, or in the instructions/product data.

-This means that wiring in a surge protector under the same lugs as the main, or jamming as many wires as you can make fit under a split bolt or wire may be common, but it is not allowable according to NEC 110.14
+That means that wiring in a surge protector under the same lugs as the main or jamming as many wires as you can make fit under a split bolt or wire may be common, but it is not allowable according to NEC 110.14.

-HVAC techs and installers will often double lug contactors when making a repair, or they will connect to the closest, easiest point when installing a 120v or 240v accessory like a UV light, humidifier or air purifier.
+HVAC techs and installers will often double-lug contactors when making a repair, or they will connect to the closest and easiest point when installing 120v or 240v accessories, such as a UV light, humidifier, or air purifier.

-In all of these cases is is best to take a few minutes and find an approved and permanent method of making the connection instead of taking the easy way out.
+In all of these cases, it is best to take a few minutes and find an approved and permanent method of making the connection instead of taking the easy way out.

-It is also worthwhile to mention that some connections are rated for copper only and will be marked CU while others designed for aluminum will be marked AL or ALR.
-Some will be marked as CU/AL which means that either copper or aluminum may be used but not necessarily that copper and aluminum may be MIXED.
+It is also worth mentioning that some connections are rated for copper only and will be marked CU, while others designed for aluminum will be marked AL or ALR.
+Some will be marked as CU/AL, which means that either copper OR aluminum may be used but not necessarily that copper and aluminum may be MIXED.

-There are very few connection that allow the mixing of copper and aluminum and if they do they must be specifically listed for that purpose.
+There are very few connections that allow the mixing of copper and aluminum, and if they do, they must be specifically listed for that purpose.